AriZeto/Microservice-Implementation/readme.md

 ### NECESSARY:

+NOTE - VERY IMPORTANT - DO NOT SKIP THIS:

+You MUST start up the server before starting the client, otherwise communication will be forbidden.

+Ex:

+FIRST) python server.py (the microservice)

+then

+SECOND) python client.py (your project)

 The Microservice is implemented by using sockets as a communication pipeline.
 In order for the server and client to communicate with each other, there are some necessary imports.
 Please include the following at the top of the client file.